Salem, West Virginia: History

+Industry peaked in the 1920's, however Judel Glass operated the last glass factory in Salem until 2005.

 Salem has a rich history of large fires.
 The same full city block has burned down twice in the city's history.
 The north side of Main Street downtown burned once in 1901 and again on March 2, 2006.
 The more recent fire burned the old city bank building, several store fronts, and several residences; five structures in all were damaged.
 The fire was determined to have been started by a hot water tank in an apartment.
 The fire departments' ability to put out the blaze was hampered by a limited city water supply; they were forced to draw water from the nearby creek.

 The Salem College Administration Building and Salem Historic District are listed on the National Register of Historic Places.

+Medium-security Salem Correctional Center, (formerly known as West Virginia Industrial Home for Youth), first opened in 1899, is located on a 61-acre site just west of city limits.